hadeer-30/CS424-525-proj3-pub/README.md

 # CSC424-525-proj3

-Project 3 for Deep Learning classs
+Project 3 for Deep Learning classs "Training Networks with Tensorflow and Keras".

+Building a face attribute classifier for images.